Back to top

 Employees.

 Minimum wage statistics cover EU Member States and the candidate countries with a national minimum wage.
-The national minimum wage is in 21 of the EU Member States: Belgium, Bulgaria, Czechia, Germany (from 1 January 2015), Estonia, Ireland, Greece, Spain, France, Croatia, Latvia, Lithuania, Luxembourg, Hungary, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia and Slovakia.
+The national minimum wage is in 22 of the EU Member States: Belgium, Bulgaria, Czechia, Germany (from 1 January 2015), Estonia, Ireland, Greece, Cyprus (from 1 January 2023), Spain, France, Croatia, Latvia, Lithuania, Luxembourg, Hungary, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia and Slovakia.
 In all these countries, except Belgium, the national minimum wage is enforced by the government, often after consultation with the social partners.
 In Belgium, the national minimum wage is set by national intersectoral agreement and acquires legal force by royal decree.
 The following candidate countries have a national minimum wage: Albania, North Macedonia, Montenegro, Serbia and Turkey.
 Data cover also the USA having a national minimum wage.
 Country-specific information is available in annex.

 There is no national minimum wage in 5 EU Member States and the EFTA countries (data is flagged (z)):